alejandromolto/Chess/README.md

 The objective of this project is **purely educational**.
 Through it, I learned a lot about:
 - C++ and the transition from C
+- OOP Paradigm
 - SDL for graphical interfaces
 - Basic AI in board games
 - File handling

 While this project works, it is not fully object-oriented.
 It follows a more imperative style due to my learning stage at the time.
 Future projects will be built with stronger OOP principles.